Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Related Work

 \paragraph{Physically Based Volume Rendering with Volumetric Primitives} Alternatives to voxel grids have been studied in the past.
 Sparse representations, such as collections of isotropic volumes used in particle physics~\cite{max1979atomlll, Brown03}, suffer from the limited modelling power of isotropic primitives.
 Recent similar efforts in vision and graphics do not fully leverage the advantages of closed-form integration~\cite{lassner-2021, Knoll2021} and do not support scattering.
-Other alternatives include hierarchical grids~\cite{ProductionVolumeRendering2017}, implicit MLP mixtures~\cite{Lombardi21, kilonerf} and sparse feature grids~\cite{mueller2022instant}; these trade-off quality, speed or compression, but overall do not provide a completely rounded solution.
-More recently, and inspired by primitive-based radiance field efforts~\cite{kerbl20233Dgaussians}, anisotropic ellipsoid-bounded kernel mixture models~\cite{Condor2024Gaussians} were proposed, providing a compact, fast and relatively high quality alternative.
-Our work is directly based on these, where our novel hierarchical, spectrally-bounded regression and the introduction of a new kernel (anisotropic Gabors) improves on some of the limitations of the approach, namely, regression quality for low mixture complexities, rendering speed and efficient support of LODs.
+Other alternatives include hierarchical grids~\cite{ProductionVolumeRendering2017}, implicit MLP mixtures~\cite{Lombardi21, kilonerf} and sparse feature grids~\cite{mueller2022instant}; these trade off quality, speed or compression, but overall do not provide a completely rounded solution.
+More recently, and inspired by primitive-based radiance field efforts~\cite{kerbl20233Dgaussians}, anisotropic ellipsoid-bounded kernel mixture models~\cite{Condor2024Gaussians, zhou2024unifiedgaussianprimitivesscene} were proposed, providing a compact, fast and relatively high-quality alternative.
+Our work is directly based on these, where our novel hierarchical, spectrally-bounded regression and the introduction of a new kernel (anisotropic Gabors) improves on some of the limitations of the approach, namely, regression quality for low mixture complexities, rendering speed and efficient support of level of detail.